 - Coastal Walk — Enjoy a 90-minute walk overlooking the spectacular coast alongside the hotel property

-NOTE: Shuttle bus service is available to Summit attendees staying off-property.
-To serve as your home away from home, Summit attendees will have access to our "Summit Lounge" and The Ritz-Carlton Spa throughout the event.)
+(NOTE: Shuttle bus service is available to Summit attendees staying off-property.
+To serve as your home away from home, our "Summit Lounge" and The Ritz-Carlton Spa will be available to Summit attendees throughout the event.)

-Come join us for a festive wine tasting reception for early arrivers.
-The evening will feature red and white varietals produced and being served by top women vintners from Napa and Sonoma.
-Be sure to say hello to representatives of the Summit's Platinum and Gold Sponsors: KPMG; Proskauer; The Abraaj Group; Conway MacKenzie; Denning & Company; GCM Customized Fund Investment Group; KKR; Landmark Partners; and Neuberger Berman.
-And, take the opportunity to visit each vineyard’s table to chat with the winemakers and leadership from the evening’s wine tasting table hosts: Polaris Partners, Top Tier Capital Partners, and others to be announced.
+Come join us for a festive wine tasting reception for early arrivals.
+Be sure to say hello to representatives of the Summit's Platinum and Gold Sponsors: The Boston Consulting Group; KPMG; Proskauer; The Abraaj Group; American Securities; Denning & Company; GCM Grosvenor; KKR; Landmark Partners; Neuberger Berman; and Valor Equity Partners.

 Get a jumpstart on networking before the Summit really gets going.
-Grab a coffee and croissant, take a seat, and get to know fellow attendees in a relaxed and casual setting.
+Grab a coffee and croissant, take a seat in the ballroom and get to know fellow attendees in a relaxed and casual setting.